Episode

 .

-back to where Guy is screaming, and the men notice what's going on.
+(Susan runs back to where Guy is screaming, and the men notice what's going on.
+Lance flies

-when he sees Guy breaking the roof, while Kent and Chris stare incredulously.
+into a rage when he sees Guy breaking the roof, while Kent and Chris stare incredulously.
+Lance

-toward Guy, and Kent and Chris follow more leisurely when they realize
+sprints off toward Guy, and Kent and Chris follow more leisurely when they realize what Guy's doing)

 .